maxijonson/discord-nestjs-bot-template/guides/PROJECT_STRUCTURE.md

 ## File Structure

+> While you can change the structure to whatever suits your needs, note that keeping the current structure will allow you to use certain convenience [scripts](./SCRIPTS.md), like the `create:command` script, which relies on this structure to work properly.

 The bot is organized into the following main folders (inside the `src` folder).

 - `commands`: Contains all slash commands of the bot. (`@SlashCommand`)